-- Layer sheets of pasta, ⅓ sauce, ⅓ zucchini slices, ⅓ mozzarella & parmesan and ½ cheddar
+- Layer sheets of pasta, ⅓ of the sauce, ⅓ of the zucchini slices, ⅓ of the cheese.

 - Repeat step 2 for your second layer.

-- For the final layer, top with sauce, zucchini, mozzarella and parmesan (FYI: the cheddar has better texture when baked between the layers).
+- For the final layer, top with sauce, zucchini, mozzarella and parmesan

-- Cover with foil or lid, and bake for 40-50 mins, until noodles are cooked and cheese is gooey.
+- Cover with foil or lid, and bake for 30-40 mins, until noodles are cooked and cheese is gooey.